 It’s all in the mindset

-I’ve been on my own fitness / get healthy journey for the past 18 months.
+I’ve been on my own fitness / get healthy journey for the while.
 I’m still a work in progress, but it’s not all about my physical transformation.
 I’ve learned that my mindset needs to change before anything else does.
 If I’m not feeling positive and motivated, then I’m not going to get off the couch and get moving.
 The same can be said in my business – if my mindset isn’t right, then chances are things aren’t going to go right in my business.
 Somethings things seem to be going wrong left, right, and centre, so it’s hard to have a positive mindset about anything.
 If things are getting overwhelming, try these ideas.

 - Take a break.
 I know, when you’re in the middle of overwhelm with a million things to do, taking a break seems like the last thing you should do.
 But just removing yourself for an hour to go and have a coffee, walk around the block, or even hang a load of washing on the line if you work from home can give you some space and you’ll go back feeling a little fresher.

 - Try meditation or yoga to calm your mind.
 This isn’t something that I’m very good at, and honestly the only time I’ve done either is at Commando Camp, but it may be something that could adjust your mindset to where it needs to be.

 - Reward your triumphs.
 When you’ve completed a task or reached your goal, reward yourself for your hard work.
 And before you get there, set yourself a reward so you’ve got something to look forward to.